 Anonymous Instagram account ‘Intern 1 no name’ @fashionassistants is posting people’s real-life Devil Wears Prada experiences as fashion interns and assistants, which range from having Christian Louboutin stilettos thrown at them to being called fat, ugly, stupid, and yes, banned from eating.

-The account, which started as a meme account in December 2017, has a modest 4,000 followers at the time of writing, but these followers include many fashion editors, stylists, creative directors and PRs.
+The account, which started as a meme account in December 2017, now has 26k followers at the time of writing, including many fashion editors, stylists, creative directors and PRs.

 Replying to our Instagram DM asking what they hoped to achieve by posting these anonymous stories, the account said: "Other movements got the conversation started and quite rapidly saw change within the industries.
 We've got people – sadly, but appropriately – referencing The Devil Wears Prada, discussing what needs to change.
 So many messages of support and questions about how we can work together to unionise have arisen, or how we can set up a platform where agencies can help with problems, abuse, late payments etc."